Infantile hemangioma - External and Internal Eye

 Children with eyelid and/or orbital hemangiomas are at high risk (greater than 50%) of developing visual impairment.
 When around the eye, the exact location and extension should be determined with either Doppler ultrasonography, MRI, and/or CT.
 Extraconal (posterior to the anterior margins of the bony orbit but outside the extraocular muscle cone), or intraconal (extending within the extraocular muscle cone) hemangiomas are more likely to be associated with visual impairment.
 Infants with palpebral hemangiomas (anterior to the ocular globe) are less likely to develop visual impairment; however, amblyopia and/or astigmatism can occur in about 30% of these infants.

 In adults, hemangiomas occur most often in the fourth and fifth decades of life with a strong preference for females.
-The most common symptom is painless proptosis, though pain, eyelid swelling, and diplopia have been reported.
+The most common symptom is painless proptosis, although pain, eyelid swelling, and diplopia have been reported.

 D18.01 – Hemangioma of skin and subcutaneous tissue